nih-at/cg/README.md

 distribution site:
 >    https://nih.at/cg/

-Mail suggestions and bug reports to <nih@giga.or.at>.
+Mail suggestions and bug reports to cg@nih.at.